socialites/rpi-srt-streamer/README.md

 * The systemd service is regenerated every time the script is run, so changes to config are always applied
 * If you don't have wifi, you can use a USB modem to connect to the internet or use a USB tethering cable to connect to your phone's hotspot
 * This should also work if you're using USB Tethering for on-the-go internet.
+* When using USB Tethering, the USB Device must be on the USB2.0 port on the Pi while the Camlink must be on the USB3.0 port.
+If you put both on the USB3.0 port, the Pi will not be able to connect to the internet because of the power limitations.

 ## If you want steps similar to this for streaming from an iPhone or Android device, use this guide: [How to IRL Stream Using SRT](https://docs.google.com/document/d/1qCZKj1uLtIQqY1uPAj6MvxorYKMkjYO99lIei9hmMwg)